Aragor70/Messages/readMe.md

 ## Front-end development process
 This part includes a pattern to create the application site.
 Process has the steps of installing app dependiences.
 I introduce the patterns, you can choose to the setup of the app.

+As optional - To run the application in dev mode using not two terminals but just one we need to add the script into the <i>package.json</i> in Messages folder.

 In this project we would like to use the site of react, redux, typescript.